Endikamichelena/M6-SQLite/README.md

 # M6-SQLite
 1st assignment

 You can find here our first contact with SQLite database managing.
-Also, a SVC classifier and it's inplementation within a intuitive Gradio interface.
+Also, a SVC classifier and it's implementation within a intuitive Gradio interface.
 We could have tried to increase the model's accuracy to make it better.
 But this was not the focus in this case.

 # Preparing the data